 I know that although I may have made it through the mire and muck of compulsory education, I still have a long, rocky road ahead of me… But if it’s anything like this bar, then I think that life will be a whole lot less bitter, and a lot sweeter instead.

-Preheat your oven to 350 degrees and lightly grease an 8-inch square pan.
+- Preheat your oven to 350 degrees and lightly grease an 8x8-inch square pan.

-In a stand mixer, beat the margarine until softened and then cream in the sugar.
+- In a stand mixer, beat the vegan butter until softened and then cream in the sugar.
 Add the flour, oats, baking soda, salt and chopped nuts, stirring to combine.
-Once all of the ingredienlts are evenly dispersed and you achieve a crumbly mixture, remove 1/2 cup and set aside.
-Dump the remainder into your prepared pan and press it in with your fingers so that it fully covers the bottom in a level layer.
+Once all of the ingredients are evenly dispersed and you achieve a crumbly mixture, remove 1/2 cup and set aside.
+Transfer the remainder into your prepared pan and press it in with your fingers so that it fully covers the bottom in a level layer.
 Bake for 15 – 20 minutes until lightly browned around the edges.

 - Meanwhile, combine the crumb mixture that you saved with the whole mixed nuts, marshmallows, and chocolate.
 Have this ready when the pan comes out of the oven.